 Broadwater Parklands in Southport

-Broadwater Parklands is a summer paradise for kids but is equally exciting on sunny winter days.
-The trees are perfect for climbing and playing desert island adventures, whilst the sandy beach makes sand castles and expansive sand towns possible.
-The monorail track is always popular, as is the bike tracks for mini BMX riders.
+Broadwater Parklands is a summer paradise for kids but is equally engaging on sunny winter days.
+The trees are perfect for climbing and playing desert island adventures, while the sandy beach makes sandcastles and expansive sand towns possible.
+The monorail track is always a drawcard, as is the bike tracks for mini BMX riders.
 The lizard sculpture is also a favourite for kids who love scaly creatures.

 - Partially fenced playground

 - Inflatable water park (Summer only, cost applies)

 - Electric barbeques

 - Shelters and shady trees